-Extreme, and brief, but all too common.
-This is one of the reasons the pro sports leagues now commonly require their young stars to attend seminars on financial management, so that they don’t blow every dollar on luxuries and homes that will be unsustainable when their half-decade of mega-dollar contracts ends.
+Such cases are extreme, but not rare.
+This is one of the reasons the pro sports leagues now commonly require their young stars to attend seminars on financial management, so that they don’t blow every dollar on luxuries and homes that will be unsustainable when their mega-dollar contracts end.
+Some medical schools require the same class of their students heading to top-dollar careers.
 But it still happens, sometimes to the most unexpected individuals.

-And It is precisely what happens, on a far smaller individual scale but a vastly larger collective one, to hundreds of thousands of people every year.
+And it is precisely what happens, on a far smaller individual scale but a vastly larger collective one, to hundreds of thousands of people every year.
 (Perhaps even millions, in times of downturn.)
 They had families, homes, hot careers where the income only went up, year after year; by any reasonable judgment, they were set for life.
-Then, suddenly at forty-five or fifty or sixty, they are found in the direst of circumstances, selling their property for little or no profit, living in greatly reduced circumstances, straining to make it between meager paychecks or retirement benefits.
+Then, suddenly at forty-five or fifty or sixty, they are found in the direst of circumstances, selling their property for little net return, living in greatly reduced circumstances, straining to make it between meager paychecks or retirement benefits.

 All this happened for exactly the same reasons as the celebrity failure: when the money was good, so was the spending.
 Every extra dollar went to comfort, luxuries, extras and crap.
 Their credit cards never said no, nor did anyone else.
-There was no need for more than token savings, because there was so much more money to come that the current holdings were just lottery winnings to be blown.
+There was no need for more than token savings, because there was so much more money to come that the current holdings were just lottery winnings to be tossed to the wind.

-Those to whom this happens aren’t celebrities; no one will ever pay them for their Superbowl ring or to sit in on an autograph convention.
-No news story will ever tell of their sad plight.
-They’re just one more individual or couple who spent it all while they had it to spend, never seeing the oncoming cliff until it flashed beneath their fast-lane headlights.
+Those to whom this happens aren’t celebrities; no one will ever pay them for their Super Bowl ring or to sit in on an autograph convention.
+No news story, barring the occasional sad human-interest filler feature, will ever tell of their sad plight.
+They’re just one more individual or couple or family who spent it all while they had it to spend, never seeing the oncoming cliff until it flashed beneath their fast-lane headlights.

-This is why the siren song of consumerism is so devastating—it carries destructive potential for nearly everyone, to one degree or another.
+This is why the siren song of consumerism is so devastating—it carries destructive potential for nearly everyone.
+We dance to its tune on a tightrope over deadly terrain.
 Some will be lucky and manage to adapt to a smaller, less lavish lifestyle and pay no other price for a lifetime of profligate spending.
 Others will find themselves in midair like Wile E. Coyote, having run off a cliff without seeing it coming.
 Their fall will be crippling, or lethal.
-Only a very few will have had such exorbitant income as to have resources left after having spent, spent, spent throughout their adult lives.
+Only a very few will have had such exorbitant income as to have resources left after having spent, spent, spent their entire adult lives.

-While the media and common wisdom is full of exhortations to plan for retirement, save money, watch debt ratios etc., these calls to sensibility receive lip service or less from most people.
+While the media and common wisdom is full of exhortations to plan for retirement, save money, watch debt ratios etc., these calls to sensibility receive something between a wise nod and lip service.
 Like flossing, exercise and community service, financial planning for both the present and future is something most people have warm feelings towards but can’t quite seem to work into their busy schedules.
-Besides which, the endless onslaught of ads work against any such sensibility—you can afford this… you deserve this… you can’t live without this… buy this… buy this… buy this.
+Besides which, the sense of those messages is lost amid the endless onslaught of ads working against them—you can afford this… you deserve this… you can’t live without this… buy this… buy this… buy this.